 Consumer Debt Collections

 Our firm serves a broad base of national, regional and local creditors, including manufacturers, distributors, suppliers, equipment leasing and rental companies and lenders with legal services that result in business practices in compliance with consumer debt protection measures.
 HSC provides businesses with skilled and experienced attorneys who provide comprehensive legal services for our clients, including consumer debt collection pursuant to federal and state consumer protection statutes.

 We understand that debt collection can be difficult and challenging, fraught with complex laws that protect consumers and potentially result in sanctions to the creditor.
 HSC will guide you in the course of your collection process by providing you with expert legal advice and aggressive, personalized representation.

 A money judgment is a court determination that a legal liability exists.
 Unfortunately, obtaining the judgment is oftentimes only half the battle.
 HSC attorneys and paralegals are well-versed in the post-judgment collection process.
-Our debt collection attorneys in NC regularly work with court clerks and county sheriffs to locate and sell property as a means of collecting a judgment.
+Our debt collection attorneys in NC work with court clerks and county sheriffs to locate and sell property as a means of collecting a judgment.
 Other times, we find ourselves examining a judgment debtor under oath as a means of identifying assets and breaking through a scheme designed to hide assets from creditors.